Commercial Whiskey Barrel Aging

 A photo of the Quercus Alba tree, also known as American Oak, used for making bourbon barrels and whiskey barrels.

 American oak barrels have a long and storied history, especially in the United States.
-They are the top choice for distillers who want to create that classic American whiskey flavor.
+They are my top choice for distillers who want to create that classic American whiskey flavor.
 Their popularity is not only due to their abundance.
 American oak barrels are famous for their bold, sweet, and spicy flavors that have become synonymous with Kentucky bourbon and Tennessee whiskey.

 TYPE OF WOOD: